artemkv/artemkv.github.io/supervised_learning.md

 - Estimation error has 2 parts: estimation bias and estimation variance
 - Estimation variance is what is generally called "variance" in ML
 - Estimation bias + approximation error is what is generally called "bias" in ML
-- It is easy to see that by reducing the hypothesis space (by changing the class of an algorithm) you might be reducing the variance, but potentially moving away from g, thus increasing bias
+- It is easy to see that by reducing the hypothesis space (by changing the class of an algorithm) you might be reducing the variance, but potentially moving away from `g`, thus increasing bias
 - The learning algorithm can be anything, but there is a special class of algorithms: **Empirical risk minimizers (ERM)**
-- Unsurprisingly, ERMs are looking for h^(x) that minimize empirical risk, i.e. minimize the training loss
+- Unsurprisingly, ERMs are looking for `h^(x)` that minimize empirical risk, i.e. minimize the training loss
 - But of course, we are really interested in minimizing the generalization error
-- Luckily, it can be proven that you can bound the difference between the empirical risk of h^ and the generalization error of h* to some arbitrarily small value gamma (margin of error), by increasing the sample size
+- Luckily, it can be proven that you can bound the difference between the empirical risk of `h^` and the generalization error of `h*` to some arbitrarily small value `gamma` (margin of error), by increasing the sample size
 - ERMs and MLEs are related under the hood

 ## Linear regression

-- Linear regression attempts to map the input vector (features) to the output vector with a relatively simple linear model: `y = mx + b` (predict y given x)
+- Linear regression attempts to map the input vector (features) to the output vector with a relatively simple linear model: `y = mx + b` (predict `y` given `x`)
 - Or, in case of multiple features, `y = m1*x1 + m2*x2 + ... + mn*xn + b`
 - Training is the process of determining what coefficients (parameters) will most closely match your training set.
 Training will attempt to minimize the overall error of your training set elements
 - Error (in prediction) can be calculated using multiple formulas.
-Since y is what we are trying to predict, we are going to express error in terms of y
+Since `y` is what we are trying to predict, we are going to express error in terms of `y`
 - **Mean Absolute Error** is the sum of all `|y - y'|` divided by number of data points.
 The disadvantage of this error function is that it is not continuous at the minimum, which is bad for gradient descent
 - **Mean Square Error** is the sum of all squares of `(y - y')` divided by number of data points.
 This error function produces nice continuous function with an easy derivative
 - We use this **error function** (or **cost function**) to guide the adjustments in coefficients, using, for example, the gradient descent